Heritage of Timișoara

 Completion date:

-• Architect: László Székely
+• Architect: Arch.
+László Székely

 • Former Owner: Ernő Neuhaus